Best Bowflex Home Gym Equipment Reviewed

 Limited Negative Resistance

 The Bowflex PR1000 was brought out by Bowflex in 2008.
 A decade later it remains one of their most popular home gym models.
-This is one of Bowflex’s budget home gyms.
+It is one of Bowflex’s budget home gyms.
 However, it retains the high manufacturing standards that the company is known for.
 The framing is constructed from high-grade commercial steel, with aircraft quality cabling throughout.
 High-quality Durafirm leather padding covers the seat and back pads.Read more

 The PR1000 is compact and portable.
 It can be folded for ease of storage.
 Bowflex recommends taking out the power rods before folding the unit up, so you will also have to store these away somewhere.
 The dimensions of the PR1000 when setting it up for use are 84 x 38 x 81 inches.
 The minimum floor-space that is recommended is 103 x 80 x 82 inches.
 The shipping weight of the unit is 148 pounds.